-As of June 30, 2018 and 2017 of the Agency's total bank balances, \$2,926,568 and \$2,988,301, known to be individually exposed to custodial credit risk was \$0 and \$2,218, respectively.
+As of June 30, 2019 and 2018 of the Agency's total bank balances, \$2,977,905 and \$2,926,568.
+None of the Agency's bank balances were known to be individually exposed to custodial credit risk.

 To minimize risk, the Agency's investment policy states, the Agency may only utilize depositories that have been authorized in the Banking and Depository Resolution.